GillianTrethewey/100-days-of-code/log.md

 **Link(s) to work:** (Progress made up to this point) [Basic HTML and HTML5: Add a Submit Button to a Form](https://www.freecodecamp.org/learn/responsive-web-design/basic-html-and-html5/add-a-submit-button-to-a-form)

+### R1D2 Round 1 Day 2: Wednesday, January 8, 2020

+**Today's Progress**: Up to 68% of HTML on FreeCodeCamp plus revisited the HTML course on Skillcrush.

+**Thoughts** Glad to see FCC has updated some of the assistive technologies best practices as well.
+Making physical notes helps me to have a log to which to refer back.

+**Link(s) to work:** (Progress made up to this point) [Basic HTML and HTML5: Create a Set of Checkboxes]https://www.freecodecamp.org/learn/responsive-web-design/basic-html-and-html5/create-a-set-of-checkboxes